 I’ve come to understand that those by-laws have evolved in such a manner as to effectively prevent all but the old guard from running for the board of directors which is responsible for shaping policy.
 This is not the stance of a progressive or inclusive organization, it’s one of protectionism affording no reasonable opportunity for change.Richard Betts, MS

-We call on the court to bring in a board of directors that more accurately reflects the community they serve, and that must include women as well as black and indigenous people of color.
+We call on the court to bring in a board of directors that more accurately reflects the community they serve and that must include women and black and indigenous people of color.

 The Court of Master Sommeliers has a Republican Problem

-However, the Court of Master Sommeliers Americas (CMSA) is a nonprofit agency that claims to represent the industry as a whole.
+However, the Court of Master Sommeliers Americas is a nonprofit agency that claims to represent the industry as a whole.
 If they appear to be a politically partisan group, that is a severe conflict of interest.
-In our reporting, we discovered that the Board of Directors of the CMSA has a distinct Republican bias.
+In our reporting, we discovered that the CMSa Board of Directors has a distinct Republican bias.
 Most of the board members are executives in businesses whose leadership donates heavily to right-wing causes.

 Currently, 7% of the board either donated to or worked for someone who donated to Democratic Causes.
 14% donated to both parties, and a whopping 57% donated solely to Republicans.
 Dollar for dollar, the data is even worse.
-The money given to Democrats on average was less than $400, while the average donation to Republicans was over $10,000.
-We believe this lack of representation of differing political views is one of the systemic problems facing the Court.
+On average, the money given to Democrats was less than $400, while the average donation to Republicans was over $10,000.
+We believe this lack of representation of differing political views is one of the Court’s systemic problems.

 Republican Donors & The Master Sommeliers Board of Directors

 - Thomas Price, MS has worked for Jackson Family Wines for over six years.
-The company’s chairman Barbara Banke has donated over 2 million dollars to Republican candidates across the country.
+The company’s chairman Barbara Banke has donated over Two Million Dollars to Republican candidates across the country.